 RELATED: How to Get Paid What You’re Worth

 Once you do the work the first time, the calculation is easier the next time around.
-If you haven’t already, use a free service liketo keep many of the numbers up to date in one place.
-Instead of having to compile the value of each of your investment accounts, credit cards, and everything else, you simply open Mint and copy the numbers into your spreadsheet.
+If you haven’t already, use a free online service to keep many of the numbers up to date in one place.